deep-sea-tactics/Dyver/README.md

 ![alt text](https://github.com/deep-sea-tactics/Dyver/blob/main/dyver_light.png "Dyver Logo")

 # Dyver
 Dyver is an application designed to aid in the operation of an ROV, and contains necessary drivers and mathematics.
+It additionally will have features for MATE ROV tasks.

 ## For Developers
 Useful information for developers working internally on Dyver.